UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/README.md

 - Framing and solving real-world aerial robotics problems

-### Practical 1 - Foundations: ROS 2 and Aerostack2
+### Practicals 1 & 2 - Foundations: ROS 2 and Aerostack2
 > Duration: Weeks 1 and 2

 Practical 1 introduces the core software tools used throughout the course.
 You will gain foundational experience with Linux, ROS 2, and Aerostack2, applied through a simulated drone project.